tangnano20k/binaries/README.md

 # Binaries

-Find bitstreams of cores into the respective folder.
+Find core binaries into the respective folder.